raina-rise/file-nexus/docs/index.md

   - title: Flexible Configuration
     details: Integrated with a powerful backend management system, functionalities and permissions can be visualized and configured flexibly.
   - title: Intuitive and Easy to Use
     details: Say goodbye to complicated FTP commands and complex client installations.
 Simply open your browser to start using it.
-Convenient and easier to use.
+It's Convenient and easier to use.
 ---